Do you know where your money is going?

 Is the Truebill app safe?

-Truebill uses bank level 256-bit SSL encryption on all accounts.
+Truebill uses bank-level security, specifically 256-bit SSL encryption on all accounts.

-Additionally, they only have read access to any linked bank or credit card accounts.
+Additionally, they have read-only access to any linked bank or credit card accounts.

 This means they cannot log into these accounts and place transactions or do any transfers, payments, etc.